jdemeuse1204/OR-M-Data-Entities/README.md

 OR-M Data Entities
 Overview:  <br><br>
 This solution is a micro Object-Relational Mapper aimed at speed.
-Others out there are bulky and slow, unlike ORM Data Entities.
-The catch is there is less "micro managing" of code going on, which makes the framework much faster.
+Others out there can be bulky and slow, unlike OR-M Data Entities.
+OR-M Data Entities is designed to feel like Entity Framework to minimize any learning curve.
+In fact, I have gotten a lot of compliments saying that OR-M Data Entities is easier to setup and use.
+The reason setup is easier and the OR-M is easier comes from less micro-managing of code.
+No tables are created if they are not there, table names are your class names, unless you change them.
+Everything is much more straight forward, including the creation of foreign keys.
+Check it out for yourself!

-OR-M Data Entities is now even better.
-Support was added for ForeignKeys, Pseudo Keys, ReadOnly Tables, and VIEWS!
-Yes thats right, Views now exist!
-When writing the new code I realized some models that have foreign keys can get pretty big and you might not want to always select everything.
-Sure you could shape your data with a select, but that can be a lot of code for bigger models.
-Enter views!
-Just put the ViewAttribute on each Foreign Key class and specify which view you want it to be a part of.
-Then in the context do FromView<T>(string viewId) to select your data.
+Version 3 coming soon!

 ###Documentation Link: